E-commerce

 Backlog

-Aesthetic redesign with no measurable gain on metrics
+Aesthetic redesign without measurable gain on the metrics

-Do not promise quantified ranking gains: public documentation describes experience signals, not a detailed ranking scale by URL.
+Do not promise quantified ranking gains: the public documentation describes experience signals, not a detailed URL-by-URL ranking scale.
 Instead, measure the effect on conversion rate, session duration, or revenue per session on the corrected pages.

 Deliverable: structure of a performance audit report